aiser-team/cabrnet/README.md

 <img src="./docs/banner.svg">

-CaBRNet is an open source library that offers an API to use state-of-the-art prototype-based architectures, or easily add a new one.
+CaBRNet is an open source library that offers an API to use state-of-the-art prototype-based architectures (also called case-based reasoning models), or easily add a new one.

 Currently, CaBRNet supports the following architectures:
 - **ProtoPNet**, as described in *Chaofan Chen, Oscar Li, Chaofan Tao, Alina Jade Barnett,